 Long Beach, California

-YMCA’s Armed Servicemen’s Club
+YMCA Armed Services Club

 Cynthia performed solo.